Tenable Security Center 2026 Release Notes

 -

-If you are running Tenable Security Center 6.8.0 and you are using pyTenable with the Tenable Security Center API, you must upgrade pyTenable to version 1.4.2 or later.
+API/Tooling: If you use pyTenable with the Tenable Security Center API, upgrade pyTenable to version 1.4.2 or later.

 Asset Repositories